Shmayro/dockerify-android/README.md

     docker-compose up -d
     ```

-    > **Note:** This command runs the container in detached mode, grants necessary privileges for KVM, and shares the host's network stack for seamless ADB access.
+    > **Note:** This command launches the Android emulator and web interface.
+First boot takes some time to initialize.
+Once ready, the device will appear in the web interface at http://localhost:8000.

 ## 📡 **Usage**